SCHOOL VISITS — THAT’S MY THANG!

 I just needed to get that out of the way.

 I want to visit your school.
-In 2014-2015, I am visiting schools all over the country — New Jersey, Texas, New York, South Carolina, Maryland, and Alabama!
+In 2014-2015, I am visiting schools all over the country — New Jersey, Texas, New York, South Carolina, and Maryland!
 Going around to schools all over the country (and now the world) is my absolute favorite part of being an author.
 How could it not be?
 Check out this one greeting from a few years back in Waterford, Ohio!

 For my school visits, I offer two different types of presentations: